top of page

 Capitalism and The Benedict Option

-The Benedict Option dares us Christians to reconsider our place in modern capitalism—but from a conservative, pro-capitalist perspective, economic engagement is a battlefield for cultural influence, not a temptation to retreat.
+The Benedict Option dares us Christians to reconsider our place in modern capitalism—but from a conservative, pro-capitalist perspective, economic engagement is a battlefield for cultural influence rather than a temptation to retreat.
 Christians who enter the marketplace with integrity wield power to shape society, build wealth that strengthens families and communities, and champion the virtues of hard work, wise stewardship, and generous charity.
-This response is not mere participation—it is righteous action in the public square, a living testimony of faith in motion (see "Christian Case for Capitalism & Populism").
+This response is not mere participation—it is righteous action in the public square, a living testimony of faith in motion (see "Christian Case for Capitalism").

 A populist response to The Benedict Option declares that America's cultural heritage is not something to abandon but something to defend and renew.
 Ordinary people, more than detached elites, have carried the torch of faith, family, and freedom across generations.
 Populists call Christians to stand shoulder to shoulder with everyday Americans in protecting religious liberty, strengthening families, honoring patriotism, and upholding the Constitution.
-These ideals still run strong in much of our nation—especially beyond the cultural strongholds of the cities—and they provide fertile ground for believers to shape society with gospel conviction and moral courage.
+These ideals still run strong in much of our nation, and they provide fertile ground for believers to shape society with gospel conviction and moral courage.

 Rather than retreating into isolated enclaves, Christians should stand alongside like-minded Americans who long for a return to traditional values.
 Within the democratic framework, believers can fight for policies that secure the common good, safeguard religious freedom, and restore moral education.
 Populist engagement empowers ordinary citizens by recognizing their God-given agency and forges alliances across political and religious lines to defend shared convictions.
 By stepping boldly into political and civic life, Christians can shape the nation's future with truth and conviction rather than abandon it.